Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/fuel_system.md

 forcing valves from internal wing and external tanks open regardless of what has been selected on the panel.

+> 💡 Automatic fuel transfer, once activated, can only be deactivated again by
+> cycling the Air Refuel Switch.
+This is important, as most switches on the fuel
+> system panel are ignored while activated.
+An indication for the automatic
+> transfer being active are all three external tank fuel lights being lit
+> regardless of their actual status.

 ## Internal Wing Transfer Switch

 ![InternalWingTransfer](../../img/pilot_internal_wing_transfer.jpg)